bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/014-ssh-keys.md

 # SSH Keys

 There are a few ways to authenticate with GitHub.
-Esentially you would need this so that you could push your local changes from your laptop to your GitHub repository.
+Essentially you would need this so that you could push your local changes from your laptop to your GitHub repository.

 You could use one of the following methods:

-* HTTPS: Esentailly this would require your GitHub username and Password each time you try to push your changes
+* HTTPS: Essentially, this would require your GitHub username and password each time you try to push your changes
 * SSH: With SSH, you could generate an SSH Key pair and add your public key to GitHub.
-That way you would not be asked for your username and password everytime you push your changes to GitHub.
+That way, you would not be asked for your username and password every time you push your changes to GitHub.

 ![Git And GitHub Login](https://imgur.com/y544tCR.png)

-One thing that you need to keep in mind is that the GitHub repository URL is different depending on weather you are using SSH or HTTPS:
+One thing that you need to keep in mind is that the GitHub repository URL is different depending on whether you are using SSH or HTTPS:

 * HTTPS: `https://github.com/bobbyiliev/demo-repo.git`
 * SSH: `git@github.com:bobbyiliev/demo-repo.git`

-Note that when you choose SSH the `https://` part is changed with `git@` and you have `:` after `github.com` rather than `/`.
+Note that when you choose SSH, the `https://` part is changed with `git@`, and you have `:` after `github.com` rather than `/`.
 This is important as this defines how you would like to authenticate each time.

 ### Generating SSH Keys